barronjose/exercise/README.md

 ## Decision usage of technologies

-The project contain the latest version of [Jquery](https://jquery.com/).
-The use of the library was decided because it reducing the coding time against using Vanilla JS because of the build in functions and Ajax request methods.
-There's no need for using [Bower](https://bower.io/), since jQuery is the only library that's is going to be used on the application.
+The project contain the latest version of [jQuery](https://jquery.com/).
+The use of the library was decided because it reduces the coding time against using Vanilla JS because of the build in functions and Ajax request methods.
+There's no need of using [Bower](https://bower.io/), since jQuery is the only library that is going to be used on the application.

 It was decided not to use of a HTML responsive library such as [Bootstrap](http://getbootstrap.com/) because of the project scope.
 There's no need for a library of such size if the app requirements doesn't match or if most of the functions are not going to be used in.